rocketinsights/web-blueprint/README.md

 # Suggested Tools

 You're an adult (noticing a theme yet?), use what tools you think are effective and that you prefer.
-But if you're looking for ideas, many Rocket web developers use the following:
+But if you're looking for ideas or for something new, many Rocket web developers use the following:

 - [Visual Studio Code](https://code.visualstudio.com/) - For editing
 - [TablePlus](https://www.tableplus.io/download) - For database stuff